+- ▶ Driver behavior like speeding,

+▶ Surface condition of roads,

-- Driver behavior like speeding, aggressive driving, stop-sign running, and failure to yield to pedestrians at crosswalks and at intersections. - Surface condition of roads traffic congestion, and roads/intersections with poorly marked lanes or confusing signage. - Surface condition of roads, traffic congestion, and A lack of crosswalks and sidewalks. - Poor visibility at intersetions.
+▶ A lack of crosswalks aggressive driving, stop-sign running, and failure to yield to pedestrians at crosswalks and at intersections.

+- traffic congestion, and roads/intersections with poorly marked lanes or confusing signage.

+- and sidewalks.

+- Poor visibility at intersetions.